 Fort Washington, MD Highlights:

-• Spend a day at National Harbor: Just minutes away, this lively waterfront destination features shops, restaurants, a giant Ferris wheel, and seasonal events.
+• Spend a day at National Harbor – Just minutes away, I always make time to swing by.
+You’ll find shopping, restaurants, a giant Ferris wheel, and seasonal events.
+Great spot for families or date nights.

 Best Time to Visit Fort Washington, MD